-The Claims contract lets asset managers associate various attestations with their identity.
+The Claims contract lets asset managers associate various "claims" with their identity.
 For example, an Ethereum address to send donations to, or proving ownership of a Twitter account.

 For ease of use by off-chain tools and services, the contract emits events (notifications) whenever any claims are updated.
 However, the current version of the contract has a bug where it does not emit events when all claims are removed at once (clearClaims()).
 This "gap" in the event stream makes it much more difficult to write off-chain tools around this contract.
 Considering Claims has seen practically no use since it was first deployed, it should not be a problem to simply start over fresh with a new contract that contains the fix for the described bug.

 The ultimate goal of Urbit is to become a digital republic manifested as a peer to peer network owned and controlled by its users.
-The goal of Tlon, then, is to become a company which builds products for Urbit rather than being the primary driving force behind its development.
+The goal of Tlon, then, is to become one of many companies who build products for Urbit rather than being the primary driving force behind its development.
 We’d like to take this opportunity to spell out our perspective on where we’re at in that process.
-We’ve already written a good deal about Urbit governance in the past on this blog, so we avoid rehashing too much, but the first contract upgrade is an apt time for a routine checkup.
 Here are some previous posts that are relevant, but please note that some of them are several years old and as such may not accurately reflect our current position, but still serve as useful historical markers.
 We hope to revisit and refresh these documents soon.